![]() |

 Course Description

 What is humanitarian intervention?
 Is it ever a good idea?
 Who does the intervening and on whose behalf?
-In order to explore these questions, this course adopts a broad understanding of humanitarian intervention, focusing primarily on the post-World Wai II period.
-We will look at a range of actors that act for humanitarian purposes; not only states, but also non-governmental organisations (NGOs), intergovernmental organisations, and global businesses.
-We will also consider a range of forms of intervention; including armed intervention, humanitarian aid, peacekeeping, human rights promotion, and international criminal justice system.
+In order to explore these questions, this course adopts a broad understanding of humanitarian intervention, focusing primarily on the post-World War II period.
+We will look at a range of actors that act for humanitarian purposes; not only states, but also non-governmental organisations (NGOs) and intergovernmental organisations.
+We will also consider a range of forms of intervention; including armed intervention, humanitarian aid, peacekeeping, human rights promotion, and the international criminal justice system.

 Thus, the course focuses on the emergence of humanitarian intervention, its contemporary nature, successes and failures, moral challenges, and ways forward.
 The course examines dilemmas generated by great power politics, the tension between state sovereignty and global humanitarian action, and resource constraints in a world of potentially limitless need.
 The course will equip students to think critically about the possibilities and limits of effective humanitarian intervention and to creatively apply these insights to real-life cases around the world.